Erdogan visits Putin in Russia’s Sochi in bid to revive Ukraine grain deal

 Those may include Russia’s own grain, fertiliser exports or wider issues, he said.

-The abandoned deal was aimed at alleviating a global food crisis by allowing grain from Ukraine to leave ports while the conflict is going on.
+The abandoned deal was aimed at alleviating a global food crisis by allowing grain from Ukraine to leave ports while the conflict is ongoing.

 Russia and Ukraine are two of the world’s biggest agricultural producers and key players in the wheat, barley, corn, rapeseed, rapeseed oil, sunflower seed and sunflower oil markets.